droglenc/NCMTH107/modules/DataProduction_CE1.md

 ----

 ## Study Types I
-For each question below, identify (and explain why) whether it represents an observational or experimental study.
+For each question below, identify whether it represents an observational or experimental study.
+Explain your reasoning.

 1. [Stoll *et al.* (1999)](http://www.ncbi.nlm.nih.gov/pubmed/10232294) followed 30 people with bipolar disorder over a 4‐month period.
 Patients who were given a high dose (10 g/day) of omega‐3 fats from fish oil improved more than those given a placebo.
 1. [Phennix *et al.* (2000)](http://ajp.psychiatryonline.org/doi/abs/10.1176/appi.ajp.157.5.715) followed a group of disabled women aged 65 and older for several years.
 Those women who had a vitamin B12 deficiency were twice as likely to suffer severe depression as those who did not.